 Let’s look at an example over an over/under 2.5 goals bet.
 We’ll take a Premier League tie between Everton and Chelsea at Goodison Park on Saturday 17 March, a fixture that was shown live on Sky Sports.

 The previous game that season ended in a goalless draw at Stamford Bridge and that was the second meeting in-a-row where the blue teams of Liverpool and London ended 0-0.
 We already have something to look at.
-Going back a bit further and three of the last four has seen at least one team fail to find the net, while three of four have produced two goals or fewer.
+Going back a bit further and three of the last four have seen at least one team fail to find the net, while three of four have produced two goals or fewer.

 That stat leapt off the page at followers of the trends and persuaded many to back under 2.5 goals at 10/11 with Bet365.
 The fact over 2.5 goals was also 10/11 at Bet365 was significant as, for the same odds, you had the backing of the stats and that was a major confidence boost to those with their money down.

 You’re not limited to 2.5 goals either and, if the stats had said something different and been a bit less convincing, you could’ve moved the line up a bit for more of a safety net.
-In the Everton v Chelsea game, you could’ve moved the line down to over/under 1.5 goals, over priced 3/10 at Bet365.
+In the Everton v Chelsea game, you could’ve moved the line down to over/under 1.5 goals, overpriced 3/10 at Bet365.
 Under is a tougher nut to crack, but the rewards are bigger with the same firm sending out a chunky 5/2.

 Move the line to suit, bookmakers offering everything from over/under 0.5 to 8.5.
 The latter doesn’t get used too often, as you may expect, FA Cup ties between Premier League sides and lower league opposition better suited to that bet.